printezisn/pandemiccms/README.md

 If you need to generate a new value for `secret_key_base`, you can do it by running `rails secret`.

 Also, you can generate different configuration for production by running `EDITOR=<editor> rails credentials:edit --environment production`.
 This will generate a new `production.key` file whose value needs to be stored on the server in a secure way.
+For the development environment, the project contains a default credentials file with a `master.key` file to open it.

-**3. Create the database**:
+**4. Create the database**:

+You have to follow these instructions only if you don't use the default services from `docker-compose.infrastructure.yml`.

 Log in the database system and perform the following actions: